Introduction to the MAC tool

 You can view and print out the complete MAC tool leaflet.
 It is advisable to read the assessment guide for each manual handling operation before using the MAC tool to score the video case study.
 This way you can become familiar with the correct assessment procedure.
 We also recommend that you view the entire task before starting your assessment.
 This will allow you to get a ‘feel’ for the whole task.

 When you are assessing each risk factor, always consider the ‘worst-case scenario’.
-An example of this would be assessing an operative lifting from a pallet which is on the floor.
-At the time you do the assessment the pallet may be half full and the operative may be lifting from waist height.
-Remember at some point the operative will be lifting from the bottom level of the pallet and therefore will be at greater risk.
+An example of this would be assessing an worker lifting from a pallet which is on the floor.
+At the time you do the assessment the pallet may be half full and the worker may be lifting from waist height.
+Remember at some point the worker will be lifting from the bottom level of the pallet and therefore will be at greater risk.